 One of the most common questions people ask when they're setting up Simian is "What audio file format should I use?".
-Unfortunately, the answer from Technical Support is that there is no single "right" file format.
-The reality is that you'll need to do some.
+Technical Support will tell you that uncompressed PCM WAV format is hands down the best choice.
+The reality is that you'll need to do some research.
 In the interest of making this question a little less daunting, we've gathered the information that you'll need to make an informed decision regarding your choice of file format.